SS Léopoldville (1928): Sinking

 Léopoldville was hastily loaded for the Battle of the Bulge with 2,223 reinforcements from the 262nd and 264th Regiments, 66th Infantry Division of the United States Army.
 The soldiers' regimental command structure was fragmented by loading troops as they arrived rather than according to their units.
+A 24-man DEMS detachment manned defensive guns.
+The ship's Belgian crew, including 93 Africans from the Belgian Congo, received orders in Flemish.
+Captain Charles Limbor, who assumed command in 1942, spoke no English.
 There was an insufficient number of life jackets, and few troops participated in the poorly supervised lifeboat drill as Léopoldville sailed from Southampton at 09:00 24 December as part of convoy WEP-3 across the English Channel to Cherbourg.
 Léopoldville was in a diamond formation with four escorts; the destroyers HMS Brilliant and HMS Anthony, the frigate HMS Hotham, and the French frigate Croix de Lorraine, and another troopship, Cheshire.